Preventive medicine · Dogs and cats

 Your peace of mind

-What's included in the annual exam
+What's included in the exam

-A full health assessment, not just a vaccine reminder
+A full health assessment, not just a vaccine reminder.

 Complete physical exam: nose to tail

-Weight and body condition score
+Weight and body condition

 Full lifestyle review

-Diet, behaviour, environment, outings, travel, boarding, parasite exposure, contact with other animals.
-An honest discussion to tailor recommendations to your reality.
+Diet, behaviour, environment, outings, travel, boarding, parasite exposure, contact with other animals: an honest discussion to tailor recommendations to your reality.

-Why it matters: A sedentary indoor cat has very different needs than a dog that runs in the forest every weekend.
+Why it matters : A sedentary indoor cat has very different needs than a dog that runs in the forest every weekend.
 Lifestyle guides every recommendation: from vaccines to antiparasitics to nutrition.

 Updated prevention plan

-Time for your questions & written summary
+Time for your questions, and a summary

 Indoor cats